freewizard20/shoveling/Products.md

 31. Crypto address generator
 32. Web personalization on shared PCs with URL/password(something that looks like a browser in browser for one time computers. chrome should probably do it sometime soon though)
 33. Inventions to consumers have a curation(end-to-end solutions) bottleneck >> platforms, smart factories will recieve orders
+34. Pet game
+35. Universe simulation game, universe is not limited to anything